First Vatican Council: Old Catholic schism

 Following the council's decision, a minority of clergy and laity opposed to the newly proclaimed dogma united with the Jansenists, which had maintained a somewhat precarious existence in separation from Rome since the 18th century but had preserved an episcopal succession recognized by Rome as valid though illicit.
 The first consecration of the new order was that of Joseph H. Reinkens, who was made bishop in Germany by a sympathetic Jansenist bishop Johannes Heykamp of Utrecht.
 Such new group referred to itself as the Old Catholic Church (or the Christian Catholic Church in Switzerland).
 Old Catholics in Europe united into the Union of Utrecht in 1889, which entered into full communion with the Anglican Communion in 1931 through the Bonn Agreement.

 The Union of Utrecht still exists to this day and includes the Old Catholic Church of the Netherlands, the Catholic Diocese of the Old Catholics in Germany, the Old Catholic Church of Austria, the Old Catholic Church of the Czech Republic, the Polish-Catholic Church of the Republic of Poland and the Christian Catholic Church of Switzerland.
 The Union of Scranton, formed by more theologically conservative Old Catholics, was formed in 2008 and currently includes the Polish National Catholic Church and the Nordic Catholic Church.

+Masonic Anti-Council

+Radical democrat Giuseppe Ricciardi, with the assistance of Freemasons, Spiritists, and feminists, organized an Anticoncilio of freethinkers to take place in Naples on the same days as Vatican I. This meeting was dissolved by Italian police after just two days.